-This accomplished gourd shaped rattle is actually made from a hardwood.
-There is a plug on the side which is where the inside has been hollowed out and filled with small hard objects (seeds?) to make it a rattle.
-As gourds were widely used by all classes as vessels, implements and utilatarian onjects the fact that the shape of a gourd was skillfully copied in wood suggests it was a prestige item used by a wealthy and important person.
+This highly accomplished gourd shaped rattle is actually made from a solid chunk of a hardwood.
+There is a plug on the side which is where the inside was hollowed out and filled with small hard objects (seeds?) to make it into a rattle.
+Gourds were widely used by all classes, trasnformed into vessels, implements and many other utilitarian objects.
+The fact that the shape of a gourd was skillfully copied in wood suggests that it was a prestige item from a wealthy household.

 Reference: See a similar wooden "bottle" published in _African Furniture and Household Objects_, pp. 190.
 The caption reads: "This bottle is a close copy of a decorated calabash."